Carolina Panthers: Mascot, cheerleaders, and drumline

 Sir Purr, an anthropomorphic black panther who wears a jersey numbered '00', has been the Panthers' mascot since their first season.
 During games, Sir Purr provides sideline entertainment through skits and "silly antics".
 The mascot participates in a number of community events year-round, including a monthly visit to the patients at Levine Children's Hospital.
 Sir Purr also hosts the annual Mascot Bowl, an event which pits pro and college mascots against each other during halftime at a selected Panthers home game.

 The team's cheerleaders are the Carolina Topcats who lead cheers and entertain fans at home games.
 The TopCats participate in both corporate and charity events.
 In March 2022, the Carolina Topcats became the first NFL cheerleading team to have a transgender member, Justine Lindsay.
 The team's drumline is PurrCussion, an ensemble of snare, tenor, and bass drummers as well as cymbal players.
 PurrCussion performs for fans outside the stadium and introduces players prior to home games; it consists of drummers from across the Carolinas.

 Keep Pounding Drum

 Starting with the 2012 season, the Panthers introduced the Keep Pounding Drum, inspired by the aforementioned motivational speech by Sam Mills before the team's 2004 playoff game against the Cowboys.
 Prior to each home game, an honorary drummer hits the six-foot-tall drum four times to signify the four quarters of an American football game.
 According to the team, the drummers "come from a variety of backgrounds and occupations, but all have overcome a great trial or adversity that has not only made them strong but also pushes them to make others around them stronger".
-Drummers have included current and former Panthers players, military veterans, Make-A-Wish children, and athletes from other sports, including NBA MVP and Charlotte native Stephen Curry, US women's national soccer team players Whitney Engen and Heather O'Reilly, and 7 time NASCAR Cup Series champion Jimmie Johnson.
+Drummers have included current and former Panthers players, military veterans, Make-A-Wish children, and athletes from other sports, including NBA MVP and Charlotte native Stephen Curry, US women's national soccer team players Whitney Engen and Heather O'Reilly, 7 time NASCAR Cup Series champion Jimmie Johnson, and NFL MVP and former Panther Cam Newton.